antoningar/genesys-cloud-reporting/README.md

 `aws_region = "eu-west-1"`
 `function_name = "exporter_function"`
 `mails = "wrong@mail.com,wrong2@mail.com"`
-`mailsedge_group_name = "Genesys Cloud Hybrid Media Group"`
+`edge_group_name = "Genesys Cloud Hybrid Media Group"`
+`genesys_cloud_integration = "Genesys Cloud Data Actions"`

 `plan` and `apply` command need to be used with option `var-file=local.tfvars`

 ### Process

 1. Create terraform role and oauth
-2. In terraform project, create local.tfvaes file and fill oaurh id and secret
+2. In terraform project, create local.tfvars file and fill oauth id and secret
-3. Launch terraform apply, command will end with the following error : `API Error: 400 - The user does not have access to some of the specified roles.`
+3. Launch terraform init, terraform apply, command will end with the following error : `API Error: 400 - The user does not have access to some of the specified roles.`
 4. Assign the role `Custom Exporter Function Role` created by terraform to yourself and then to terraform oauth
 5. Relaunch terraform apply
+6. [Create function action](#function-action) (creation still not possible with terraform).
-6. From the oauth `Exporter Integration Client` created by terraform, grab his id and secret.
+7. From the oauth `Exporter Integration Client` created by terraform, grab his id and secret.
 Add them into `exporter function integration` integration's credentials with the following keys : `gc_client_id` `gc_client_secret` and `gc_aws_region`
-7. [Create function action](#function-action) (creation still not possible with terraform).
 8. [Create campaign schedule](#campaign-schedule)

 ### Function action